ibm-mas/mas-performance/docs/mas/manage/bestpractice.md

 ### Network latency between app and db server

 Reducing network latency is key to optimizing performance.
 Confirm latency is below 50ms by conducting a ping test.
+For production env, strongly recommend keeping the latency below 10ms and having app and db server in the same network segment.
 In cloud deployment scenarios, ensure both the database and OpenShift cluster are located within the same region, with the possibility of being in the same availability zone (AZ).
 Utilize the ping command to evaluate and pinpoint latency issues.

 ### Large table optimization